jahudak/disease-gene-predictor/README.md

-# disease-gene-predictor
+# 🧬🤖 disease-gene-predictor

-This is our semester project for the VITMMA19 Deep Learning course.
-It leverages graph neural networks and real-life medical data from DISGENET to predict disease-gene associations.
+This is our semester project for the [VITMMA19 Deep Learning course](https://www.tmit.bme.hu/vitmma19).
+It leverages graph neural networks and real-life medical data from [DISGENET](https://disgenet.com/) to predict disease-gene associations.

-The project will include a model and a learning framework based on PyTorch Lightning and PyTorch Geometric, a semi-automatic LaTeX documentation solution and an MLaaS application as well.
+The project will include a model and a learning framework based on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/), a semi-automatic LaTeX documentation solution and an MLaaS application as well.

-## Milestones
+## 🎯 Milestones

 1. Containerisation and Data
   - [ ] Containerisation